-You all knew I was going to make this pun at some point – a tiger doesn’t change her stripes.
+You all knew I was going to make this pun at some point – a leopard doesn’t change her spots.
 Maybe I even had it in my plans before I went to Hungary, because it’s too obvious to not take advantage of.
 But I had NO IDEA that Budapest was going to be the source of some of the best food I’ve ever had in my life.
 Seriously.

 Introduce yourself to modern Hungarian cuisine